martin-ockajak/automorph/doc/plugins/README.md

-# Integration
+# Plugins

-*Automorph* supports integration with various libraries via plugins published in different artifacts.
+*Automorph* supports integration with other software using various plugins published in separate artifacts.

 ## Effect system